Table of Contents

 There is a tendency for SMEs to be overly engrossed in a single grant, and miss out on all the other grant opportunities available.
 SMEs can consider examining the entire SME grant landscape as a whole and possibly shortlist the relevant grants first, before delving deeper into studying the firm’s eligibility for each grant.

-While waiting for the government grant to be disbursed, SMEs facing problems in managing business needs can explore other forms of financing options such as P2P lending to tide over.
+While waiting for the government grant to be disbursed, SMEs facing problems in managing business needs can explore other forms of financing options such as SME digital lending to tide over.
 Funding Societies’s micro loan product allows an all online application and fast disbursal with approval within 24 hours.

 The product is suitable for SMEs who need quick funding for cash flow turnaround.
 Firms seeking to cover one off costs, pay refurbishment or inventory purchases, pursue business expansions or look into urgent projects and opportunities can explore FS Micro loans as a possible funding platform.

-Disclaimer: All third party trademarks product and company names are trademarks or registered trademarks of their respective holders.
+All third party trademarks product and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.
-The above article is published on 15th July’20 and accurate as of date of publish.
+The above article is published on 14 Mar 2023 and accurate as of date of publication.